OMSAS – University of Ottawa

 It is in your interest to be complete, yet brief and to the point, and be specific in the time of completion (academic or non-academic) and number of hours.
 Answers in point form are easier to peruse.
 You are not writing a personal letter.
 We want to know what you have done in your life so far, why you did it and what you have gained from it as a person and as a future physician.

 You must provide a verifier for each activity listed on your detailed ABS.
-The verifier cannot be a friend or family member.
+We are unable to guide you in selecting your verifiers.
+Whenever possible, avoid using a friend or family member as a verifier.

 You must comply with the instructions provided or your application will be disqualified.